Summer Intensive Camp FAQ

 How do I apply to the BAYFEST Summer Intensive?

 Please download the 2021 application and instructions HERE, which you can return by regular mail or email.

 How much does BAYFEST cost?

 Why are fees for the BAYFEST Summer Intensive so low, compared with many other summer drama programs?

-The training participants receive at BAYFEST is among the most professional and rigorous available.
-However, one of our goals since our inception is to encourage young performers from a wide variety of areas and backgrounds to apply.
+One of our goals since our inception is to encourage young performers from a wide variety of areas and backgrounds to apply.
 To that end, we have always set the cost for the BAYFEST program much lower than many of the summer drama camps and programs around the US.
-We are able to do this with the support of our generous donors, including many former BAYFESTers!
+We are able to do this with the support of our generous foundation, governmental and private donors, including many former BAYFESTers!

 Does BAYFEST offer scholarship assistance / financial aid?